istex/istex-merge/README.md

 - `keys.<field>` defines a specific priority order for `<field>`.
 Use an empty array (`[]`) to tell `co-reference` to use the default priority order.

 ## Usage
-This library strictly builds the reference record.
+This library strictly builds the unified record.
 It must be integrated in an environment with direct access to the `docObject`s and the JSON file with the rules.

 Example:
 ```JS